-The activation distance is the number of tiles away from which you can interact with an Interactive Object.
-This distance includes all diagonals and is measured starting from the outermost edge of all of the tiles the object image is contained within.
+You can control how close a user must be to interact with an object, which is called the Activation distance.
+From the Object Picker, in the Object Interactions section, enter the maximum number of tiles a user can be from an object to interact with it.
+This distance includes all diagonals and is measured starting from the outermost edge of the tile(s) the object is contained within.

 You can link any embeddable website inside of an object and have it open directly inside of Gather within an iframe.
 This includes individual Google documents, spreadsheets, and forms, but not Google Drive File Directories.
 Almost any site can be embedded as long as the website administrator allows embedding.

 To embed a website, select a object and click on "embedded website" under the Object Interactions.

 To make sure the website you want to use can be embedded, you must make sure that:

 1.)
 It is an HTTPS site.
 Unfortunately, HTTP sites will not work due to security concerns.

 2) The website administrator allows embedding.
 If they do not, you will get a message saying "refused to connect" or something similar.
 You can test this here: https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_iframe

 Note: Some sites might require that you allow 3rd party cookies to display properly.

 Not all websites are the correct format to be embedded within Gather, and it is also common practice that companies and website hosts block embedding or their URLs to avoid spam.

 A workaround for websites that can not be embedded would be to paste the URL within the object as a note interaction.
 This will allow the participants to see a URL when they interact with that object, like in the screenshot below.
 If they click the URL it will open the website in a new tab.